-There are three cumulative 50-minute mid-term exams and one cumulative (this includes CHEM 223) 2-hour final exam.
-The three mid-term exams will be administered at the beginning of the class.
+There are three 75-minute mid-term exams and one 2-hour final exam.
 The lowest of the three mid-term exams will be dropped.
-If you miss an hourly exam, that is the exam that will be dropped.
+If you miss an hourly exam, than that exam will be dropped.
 No make-up mid-term exams will be given under any circumstances.
 The final exam is cumulative and cannot be dropped.

-Discussion 22 points
+Discussion 50/60 points (Sect 016/017)

-Quiz 20 points (Best five out of six quizzes)
+Quizzes 100 points (Best five out of six quizzes)

-Quiz 20 points

 Mid-term exam 100 points (Best two out of three mid-term exams)

 Mid-term exam 100 points

 Final Exam 150 points

-TOTAL 472 points
+TOTAL 500/510 points 8